 By Tim Johnson, Director of Customer Care

 Giving experienced employees the latitude to perform rate overrides is important.
-If your customer calls and says his machine stopped working after an hour of use, it would be the right thing to do for your employee to provide a discounted rate.
-While you don’t want to tighten up security so much your employees can’t do their jobs effectively, you also don’t want them to get carried away slashing rates.
-In my personal experience, I found that merely by asking my employees questions about overrides they had put through each week, they were 80% less likely to use them.
+If your customer calls and says his machine stopped working an hour after delivery, it would be the right thing to do to discount the rate for the time he was charged for a machine he couldn't use.
+However, while you don’t want to tighten up security so much that your employees can’t do their jobs effectively, you also don’t want them to get carried away slashing rates and eating into your revenue.
+In my personal experience, I found that by simply asking my employees questions about overrides they had entered through the week, they were 80% less likely to use them.
 Once your employees realize override reports are monitored regularly, they are likely only to provide discounts in situations when they are truly in the best interest of the business.

-Keeping up with delinquencies is a no-brainer, though many rental operators let overdue rentals slip through the cracks.
-It’s considerably easier to recover equipment if you contact the offending renter immediately.
+Keeping up with delinquencies is a no-brainer, although many rental operators let overdue rentals slip through the cracks.
+It’s considerably easier to recover equipment (and get it back out for rent to a paying customer!) if you contact the current renter immediately.
 With each passing day, you are more likely to lose the equipment and have to say goodbye to an asset you are no longer making money on.
 Keeping track of delinquencies should be easy—the only part that can be time-consuming is following up with your customers.

 If you’ve subrented equipment, your profit margin is probably only in the ballpark of 20 to 30 percent.
 If you don’t keep close tabs on that equipment and return it just one day late, any profit you’ve made has already evaporated.
 Your rental software should make it easy for you to monitor subrentals, whether through reports or screens.
 Let’s say your customer rents a dozer that comes from XYZ Rentals.
 In your software, that piece of equipment will be tied to the contract.
-When that contract comes back, your system should inform you that you have subrental items that need to be returned to XYZ Rentals.
-It doesn’t take much effort and you can ensure subrentals remain profitable.
+When that contract comes back, your system should inform you that you have subrental items that need to be returned to XYZ Rentals as soon as possible.
+It doesn’t take much effort and you can make sure your subrentals remain profitable.